 SQL LTRIM Function Example | LTRIM In MySQL And SQL Server

-SQL LTRIM Function Example is today’s topic.
-SQL LTRIM function is used for removing all the leading whitespaces or specified characters from the string, i.e. from the left-hand side of the string.
+SQL LTRIM() is an inbuilt function that is used for removing all the leading whitespaces or specified characters from the string, i.e. from the left-hand side of the string.
 In this tutorial, you will learn how to use a MySQL and SQL Server LTRIM() function to remove leading blanks from a string.
 Oracle/PLSQL LTRIM function removes all specified characters from the left-hand side of a string.

 SQL LTRIM Function